rsdoiel/antenna/socal_north.md

 ---

-## 1.5 million fewer people rode Metro in June compared to a year earlier
+## There were 1.5 million fewer Metro rides in June compared to a year earlier

 date: 2025-07-22, updated: 2025-07-22, from: The LAist